juschan/Project_1A/README.md

 # Project1A

 A web-based MCQ quiz game which alternate questions between two players.
+One point is given for a correct answer.

 Questions taken from [OpenTriviaQA](https://github.com/uberspot/OpenTriviaQA).